Deployment on Google Kubernetes Engine¶

 Your local (on the DSS machine)

-command can interact with the cluster.
-As of July 2018, this implies runninggcloud container clusters get-credentials <cluster_id>
+kubectlcommand can interact with the cluster.
+As of July 2018, this implies runninggcloud container clusters get-credentials <cluster_id>Your local (on the DSS machine)

-repository.
-As of July 2018, this implies runninggcloud auth configure-docker
+dockercommand can successfully push images to your GAR repository.
+As of March 2025, this implies runninggcloud auth configure-docker

 Note